 The twist at the end also had me hold my breath, but I will not spoil that for you of course.

-One thing that stands out in this novel is the prose.
+One thing that stands out in Strange the Dreamer is the prose.
 It’s on the verge of purple prose, but Taylor manages to keep it balanced well enough to make you get lost in the poetic writing.
 I have to admit, initially it took some time for me to get used to this writing style.
 However, once I read more, I finally got into it and it made it easier to read.
 You can tell every word is considered carefully, and every sentence could be part of a song or poem.
 This is one of the reasons this book stands out from other Fantasy YA novels.

 This is an intelligent novel that lives up to its name, as it is almost dreamlike.
 If you do not like High Fantasy novels, then this might not be for you, but if Fantasy is your forte, this is definitely a good addition to your reading pile.